 Funding available through ACoRP

 ACoRP administers a number of grant schemes, on behalf of national and regional government and some train operators.
-The current schemes include the Designated Community Rail Development Fund, Small Grants Fund (England) and the Transport for Greater Manchester Small Grants Fund.
+The current schemes include the Designated Community Rail Development Fund, Small Grants Fund (England), the Transport for Greater Manchester Small Grants Fund and the South Western Railway Small Grants Fund.
 You can find out more about these on our dedicated page.

 Other community rail specific funding

 Most train operators now have their own funding for community rail.
 Some of this is done through providing core funding for community rail partnerships, however many also operate schemes in to which you can bid.
 If you don’t already know what funds your train operator provides then get in touch with their community rail, communities or stakeholder manager.

 Network Rail do not provide specific funding for community rail projects, although they will often be a key partner in any projects involving their property.
 However, all of their staff have volunteer hours they can dedicate to projects over the year.
 Find out more here.

 Government departments often offer grant funds.
 Some of these, such as the Department for Transport’s community rail funds, are provided via other organisations such as ACoRP, but if you have a project that may be of benefit beyond just the rail industry there are often other sources of funding.
 Find out more here.

 Although local authority funding has reduced in recent years, they usually still hold a number of grant schemes.
 Many councils also have staff who can help advise you on where to find funds for local projects.
 If your community rail partnership is hosted by the council there may be restrictions on what you can bid for, but it should also be easier to access advice from other council departments.
 Many councils also have ward, division or area committee funding pots that local councillors can direct towards community projects they support.